My name is Vidya Sury. My mission is to help you stay healthy.

 - In 2015: Current Regulatory Requirements for Members of Institutional Ethics Committee (An Awareness Program) at the Bangalore Medical College & Research Institute, Bangalore on July 14 and 15, 2015 organized by the Clinical Development Services Agency (CDSA), an extramural unit of Translational Health Science & Technology Institute (THSTI), an autonomous organization of Department of Biotechnology (DBT), Ministry of

-Science & Technology, Government of India. - In April 2019, National workshop on regulatory compliance for accelerating innovations held at C-CAMP, Bangalore conducted by the CDSA.
+Science & Technology, Government of India. - In April 2019, a National workshop on regulatory compliance for accelerating innovations held at C-CAMP, Bangalore conducted by the CDSA.

 Why a health blog?

 My interest in health education started when I became a caregiver at home for my aging grandmother.
-She lived to be 85, and in the last year of her life she needed constant care.
-She passed away in 1987 and in those days, our only reference sources for health-related information was books and the library.
+She lived to be 85, and in the last year of her life, she needed constant care.
+She passed away in 1987 and in those days, our only reference sources for health-related information were books and the library.
 I did learn quite a lot from the kind doctors who cared for her.

 Years later, when my mother was diagnosed with Interstitial Lung Disease (ILD) – cause unknown (or idiopathic – as the docs said), there were several occasions when I had to spend hours trying to get information on certain things the doctors assumed I knew about.
 Sometimes it is good to do some research before a doctor’s appointment because it helps to ask intelligent questions.
 Fortunately, we now had the internet.
 And I was inspired to start this blog and share what I learned so that others might benefit too.